FLOATING WORLD CULTURE

 The Ako Ronin place Kira’s head before Asano’s grave at Sengakuji Temple

-The ronin were sentenced to death and allowed to commit seppuku.
+The 46 ronin were arrested and detained in the homes of various daimyo.
+Finally they were sentenced to death and allowed to commit seppuku.
 Seppuku was an honourable death for a samurai.
 The alternative would have been execution (a death like any common criminal).
 On March 20th 1703, all forty six committed seppuku and all were buried at Sengakuji Temple.
 The 47th ronin, Terasaka Kichiemon, was the lowest ranked among them.
 He was most likely sent immediately from Kira’s mansion to notify the Asano family.
 He was never charged with a crime.
 When he died in 1747 he was buried along with the other ronin at Sengakuji Temple.

 The graves of the Ako Ronin at Sengakuji Temple today